 Peak 10182 is located northwest of WCP-8.
-This beautiful Peak is remote and seldom climbed.
-Livingston Douglas provided new route details which are set out below.
-His climb was likely a first ascent of the Northeast Ridge.
-Also, use the link below to read Dave Pahlas’s and John Platt’s trip reports.
+This beautiful peak is remote and seldom climbed.
+Livingston Douglas provided the route details which are set out below.
+His climb was likely the second ascent of the northeast ridge.
+Also, use the links below to read Dave Pahlas’s and John Platt’s trip reports.
 They are credited with the first ascent of the NE Ridge.
 USGS Washington Peak

-Climbed this peak on 8/31/16.
 This peak is 0.5 miles due west of Point 10244.
 If you ever decide to do the ridge traverse from WCP-7 to WCP-8, add this beautiful peak to your agenda.
 That’s what I did.
-I climbed the Class 3 North Ridge Route on WCP-7 (O’Calkens Lake Approach) then descended the South Ridge of WCP-7 to a minor saddle N of Point 10244.
-White Cloud Pyramid is now due SW.
-From here, descend SW on gravel scree and tundra to a gentle saddle (9,740′) that sits directly underneath the NE Ridge.
+I climbed the Class 3 north ridge of WCP-7 (Ocalkens Lake Approach) then descended the south ridge of WCP-7 to a minor saddle north of Point 10244.
+Iron Basin Peak is now due southwest.
+From here, descend southwest on gravel scree and tundra to a gentle saddle (9,740 feet) that sits directly underneath the Northeast Ridge.